b3rt1ng/SuperNova/README.md

 ```

 > **Note**
-> The install file might not need the execution rights, but the mains script does.
+> The install file might not need the execution rights, but the main script does.

 ## Download manually